Do you have all the essential gear and clothing for your next hike?

 mountain goats

-Perhaps the most famous person to ever hike this trail was George H. W. Bush.
-In 1983 the then-Vice President hiked to the shores of Hidden Lake to fish for trout.
+Perhaps the most famous person to ever visit Hidden Lake was George H. W. Bush.
+In 1983 the then-Vice President hiked to the shores of the lake to fish for trout.

 mapelevation